gettilled/simple-payment-example/README.md

 :warning: This repository contains a standalone example to be used as a reference to help our partners integrate with Tilled.
-It is **not** intended be implemented in a production environment nor is it intended to be installed as a dependency in any way.
+It is **not** intended to be implemented in a production environment nor is it intended to be installed as a dependency in any way.

 # Dependencies